Use-case

 Clicking "Repay" will show you a pop-up window:

-From here, you'll see the amount of DAI you'll be repaying based on the market rate - along with the option to choose your preferred Exchange route and Slippage limit.
-You'll also be provided with all additional fees associated with the transaction under "Additional info:"
+From here, you'll see the amount of DAI you'll be repaying based on the market rate - along with the option to choose your preferred Exchange route and Slippage limit.\

 If everything looks good, press "Repay", sign the transaction, and you'll successfully repay part of your debt using collateral from your position in a single transaction - ensuring you're safer from liquidation in case ETH's price continues to crash.